-- a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome. - staff should never take photos of a child's injuries unless directed to by social care.
-If you are directed to do so, you must record the name and role of the person giving that instruction.
-All photos must be taken on work devices with a witness, and then sent to a named person.
+- a clear and comprehensive summary of the concern - details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome - staff should never take photos of a child's injuries unless directed to do so by Children's Social Care .
+If you are directed to do so, you must record the rationale alongside the name and role of the person giving that instruction.
+All photos must be taken on work devices with a witness and then sent to a named person.
 Once the latter has received the image, then the photo should be deleted immediately from the work device.
 Photos must not ever be taken of intimate areas.

-Staff recording disclosures should use the specific words that the child used (e.g. if referring to parts of their body), indicating these by using "speech marks/inverted commas".
+Staff recording disclosures must use the specific words that the child used (e.g. if referring to parts of their body), indicating these by using "speech marks/inverted commas".